Who doesn't love to eat cookie dough? Especially when it's oatmeal raisin, eggless and safe to eat!

 💭Difference between edible cookie dough and raw cookie dough

 Whenever I ate cookie dough as a kid, I knew I was pretty much taking my life into my own hands.
-Unfortunately, this safe-to-eat cookie dough recipe didn't exist back then.
-It's comforting to know that I can safely eat cookie dough now - and my kids can enjoy it too!
-So, you may be wondering, what's the difference between raw cookie dough and edible cookie dough?
+Unfortunately, this safe edible cookie dough recipe didn't exist back then.
+It's comforting to know that I can safely eat cookie dough now, and my kids can enjoy it too!
+So, you may wonder, what's the difference between raw and edible cookie dough?

 🥘Ingredients

-Although most ingredients found in edible cookie dough and raw cookie dough are the same, there are a few differences.
+Although most ingredients found in edible cookie dough and traditional cookie dough are the same, there are a few differences.
 First, there are no eggs in edible cookie dough because raw eggs present a danger of Salmonella infection.
 Second uncooked flour is not safe to eat either, as it can contain harmful bacteria that can make you very sick.
 Therefore, it's necessary to heat-sterilize the flour by cooking it.
-You can either bake the flour for a short time or simply microwave it, as I have outlined in the recipe instructions.
+You can either bake the flour for a short time or simply microwave it, as I have outlined in the recipe instructions (in the recipe card).

 Go ahead... play with your food!